Proctoring for Online Students

 • in-person facilitation by the instructor or their designee.

-Additional information will be provided to you by the Testing Center once the opt-out information is received by us from your instructor.
+Additional information will be provided to you by the Testing Center once the opt-out information is received.

 Pre-approved proctors will be provided to you through the SmarterProctoring service.
 If you cannot find a pre-approved proctor in the system, you can submit a request to have a proctor approved.